 Fans will also assist in controlling the environment within a conservatory.
 They can provide a cooling effect in summer and should a fan have a reverse facility its operation can be reversed in winter to re-circulate warm air trapped at ceiling level.

 Fans must be installed in accordance with the manufacturer’s instructions.
 There must be a minimum clearance of 180mm between the fan blade tips and any obstructions.
-To avoid risk of injury, the rotating fan blades must be no closer than 2300mm from the finished floor level inside the conservatory.
+To avoid the risk of injury, the rotating fan blades must be no closer than 2300mm from the finished floor level inside the conservatory.

 Blinds